Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Analysis and Results

 \subsection{Kinematics}

 We examine the \ciii\ kinematics by calculating the moment-1 and -2 maps that represent the line-of-sight velocity and velocity dispersion, respectively.
 Instead of the method by summing up the velocity weighted by the fluxes \citep[e.g.,][]{Walter+08}, we adopt a method of profile fitting to the spectrum in each pixel as shown in Figure \ref{fig:fitting}.
-The profile fitting method on high S/N pixels is more robust against the fluctuations of flux especially at the wavelength channels that correspond to large velocity offset.
-We select spaxels with a S/N$>6$ that can be fitted reliably.
-Because \ciii~ emission is a doublet, we fit the emission line with two Gaussian components with the constraints of: 1) flux ratio of [{\sc Ciii}]$\lambda1907/${\sc Ciii}]$\lambda1909=1.48$ (\citealt{Kewley+19}; see Section \ref{ne_discuss} for further discussions), 2) velocity offset between the two centroids fixed to the one at rest-frame, 3) identical line widths larger than the LSF dispersion of $\rmsub{\sigma}{inst}=8.9~\mathrm{\AA}$.
-By conducting the profile fitting to the integrated spectrum of S/N$>6$ spaxels, we find the central wavelength of [\ciii$\lambda1907$ to be $2.2127\mu$m corresponding to the redshift of $10.605$ that is defined as the systematic velocity.
-As shown in the middle panel of Figure \ref{fig:mom_maps}, there is a clear velocity gradient from NE to SW consistent with the \ciii~morphology.
-We measure a maximum observed velocity difference of $\Delta v_\mathrm{obs}=366_{-68}^{+62}~\kms$ and a median velocity dispersion of $\sigma_\mathrm{med}=122_{-83}^{+3}~\kms$.
-The velocity dispersion are the line width $\sigma$ quadratically subtracted by the $\sigma_\mathrm{inst}$.
+The profile fitting method is more robust against the fluctuations of flux especially at the wavelength channels that correspond to large velocity offset.
+We select spaxels with S/N$>2$ that can be fitted reliably.
+Because \ciii\ emission is a doublet, we fit the emission line with two Gaussian components with the constraints of: 1) flux ratio of [{\sc Ciii}]$\lambda1907/${\sc Ciii}]$\lambda1909=1.16$ (\citealt{Kewley+19}; see Section \ref{ne_discuss} for further discussions), 2) velocity offset between the two centroids fixed to the one at rest-frame, 3) identical line widths larger than the LSF dispersion of $\rmsub{\sigma}{inst}=8.9~\mathrm{\AA}$.
+By conducting the profile fitting to the integrated spectrum of S/N$>2$ spaxels, we find the central wavelength of [\ciii$\lambda1907$ to be $2.2124\mu$m corresponding to the redshift of $z=10.603$ that is defined as the systematic velocity.
+As shown in the middle panel of Figure \ref{fig:mom_maps}, there is a clear velocity gradient from north to south.
+We measure a maximum observed velocity difference of $\Delta v_\mathrm{obs}=347_{-53}^{+63}~\kms$ and a median velocity dispersion of $\sigma_\mathrm{med}=80_{-10}^{+12}~\kms$.
+The velocity dispersion is the line width $\sigma$ quadratically subtracted by the $\sigma_\mathrm{inst}$.
 This value is likely an upper limit because the emission line only marginally resolved compared to the LSF dispersion of $\sim120~\kms$.
-Here we report the observed kinematic ratio of $\Delta v_\mathrm{obs}/2\sigma_\mathrm{med}=1.50$ that is possibly given by a rotational dominated disk.
+The uncertainties are measured in a Monte-Carlo manner by creating 1000 random data cubes.
+Here we report the observed kinematic ratio of $\Delta v_\mathrm{obs}/2\sigma_\mathrm{med}=2.16_{-0.37}^{+0.49}$ which can be possibly explained by a rotation dominated disk.
+We recognise that galactic outflows can also lead to the observed velocity gradient.
+We note that the direction of velocity gradient (PA$\sim160^\circ$) is different from the extended disk identified from NIRCam images (PA$=34^\circ$, \citealt{Tacchella+23}) but roughly consistent with the polar direction, although the extended disk is only marginally detected.